opf/openproject/docs/release-notes/14-4-0/README.md

 ![Example screenshot showing how changes on a custom field will now look like in the work package activity tab](Custom_field__long_text__changed.png)

-Clicking on the "Details" link will take the user to the diff, view which is also used for work package descriptions and project status explanations.
+Clicking on the "Details" link will take the user to the diff view, which is also used for work package descriptions and project status explanations.

 <!--more-->